Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

 At MD Anderson, Wellness Starts in the Neighborhood

 MD Anderson Cancer Center wanted to create an employee wellness program for the nearly 20,000 employees spread across its massive Houston campus.
-The center’s former wellness officer, William B. Baun, EPD, CWP, FAWHP, used evidence-based approaches from the Guide to Community Preventative Services to develop tailored wellness programs for each “neighborhood” in the campus.
+The center’s former wellness officer, William B. Baun, EPD, CWP, FAWHP, used evidence-based approaches from the Guide to Community Preventative Services to develop tailored wellness programs for each “neighborhood” on the campus.
 These programs included Be Well stations with workout equipment and social support interventions.
 Employee buy-in and neighborhood ownership made a big difference in creating culture change with a focus in employee wellness.
 (Released 2017)